One of my best friends is getting married this week.*

 That Kind of Friend

 When I first met Seth, we were sophomores in high school.
 He was a band nerd, I thought, but after a few times hanging out, it became apparent that we had overlapping social circles and similar interests.
 His brother Nate and our mutual friend Brian became regular staples in my social life.
 Seth grew into a friend who invited me to road trip to his rural farm town when he got his braces removed, and taught me one of the best things friendship can do for someone’s life.
-[You can read about that in a preview chapter from my book.]
+[You can read about that in my book.]

 He was the friend you wanted to be around because he made you laugh and feel better about life.
 When most of our friends had to sleep before early high school classes, we stayed up late watching Conan.
 We graduated together and traveled a few summers during college, and when the fall rolled back around, he wasn’t sick of me; he wanted to share more adventures.
 During the same time, we played music and learned how to work hard at something we believed in.
 In those college years, spending more time with Seth, Nate, and Brian, they weren’t only my friends; they became my brothers.